A PHD PROGRAM OF THE FACULTY OF MEDICINE · UNIVERSITY OF BASEL

 Adjunct Associate Professor, University of Michigan School of Nursing

-Alexandra Kulinkina, PhD, MS, Project Leader Swiss TPH
+(Alexandra Kulinkina, PhD, MS, Project Leader Swiss TPH

-Adjunct Associate Professor, Tufts University Friedman School of Nutrition Science and Policy
+Adjunct Associate Professor, Tufts University Friedman School of Nutrition Science and Policy – not in Fall 2024)

 Participants